 You mentioned drawing classes – did you go to art school or just take a class or two?

 There’s a running theme of metal in your work, which I love.
-The Immortal style makeup shows up in a few of your pieces, which might make you the only metal influenced embroidery artist.
+The Immortal style makeup shows up in a few of your pieces, which might make you the only metal influenced embroidery artist I can think of.
 Beyond the makeup visual, I think the one thing that your work shares with metal is how extreme, or over the top it is.

 This is a good thing, at least in my mind.
 When I hear a drummer going a million miles an hour and a guitar player shredding an impossibly insane solo, no matter how scary or evil it’s supposed to be, it makes me smile.
 There’s something joyful about that, “Holy shit!” moment when you realize you’re watching someone accomplish something you’ve never seen or heard before, and I get that same feeling when I see you expertly stitch a pig head on a woman or a graphic sex scene.
 That’s my own personal interpretation of it, but for you where does metal come into your work?
 Is it just a visual cue?
 Am I just reading too much into it?